taustation-fan/taustation-fan.github.io/README.md

 lower tier, the "well fed" status is shorter (10 segments for a tier difference of two). "well fed" stacks up if you consume multiple rations.

+### Sources of Rations

-You are automatically assigned one ration per day, which you can fetch at any station's Government Center.
-You can sometimes find rations in the Ruins, and sometimes they are awarded as the random reward for doing discreet work.
-Rations are also often the reward of successful combat following random encounters in the Ruins on high-level stations.
+* You are automatically assigned one ration per day, which you can fetch at any station's Government Center.

-Finally, you can spend bonds as bribes for more rations, though the price doubles each time you do it in one day, and drops back to the original price (20 bonds) 100 segments (one day) after your first bribe.
+* You can spend bonds as bribes for more rations at each station's Government Center, though the price doubles each time you do it in one day, and drops back to the original price (20 bonds) 100 segments (one day) after your first bribe.
+* You can buy them off the Public Market when other players sell them there
+* You can buy rations from NPC vendors on Caen Stronghold (Barnard's Star), for 3160 credits per tier.
+* You can find rations in the Ruins, with the ration tier depending on the station level
+* Sometimes they are awarded as the random reward for doing discreet work.
+* Rations are also often the reward of successful combat following random encounters in the Ruins on certain stations (Nouveau Limoges, Yards of Gadani and Bordeaux drop tier 2 rations, Caen Stronghold and Hopkins Legacy (Barnard's Star) drop tier 3 rations)

 ## What To Do